 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Morningstar Inc. To summarize, we found that Morningstar Inc ranked in the 30th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-The most interesting components of our discounted cash flow analysis for Morningstar Inc ended up being:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Morningstar Inc. To summarize, we found that Morningstar Inc ranked in the 43th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 14.67%.
+In terms of the factors that were most noteworthy in this DCF analysis for MORN, they are:

-The company's balance sheet shows it gets 90% of its capital from equity, and 10% of its capital from debt.
-Notably, its equity weight is greater than 79.73% of US equities in the Financial Services sector yielding a positive free cash flow.
+The stock's equity weight, or the proportion of capital from equity relative to debt, is 92.
+Notably, its equity weight is greater than 83.95% of US equities in the Financial Services sector yielding a positive free cash flow.

 Terminal Growth Rate in Free Cash Flow